Written by Michele Wheat

 - Other shades of blue are also used, such as light blue representing chronic illness, men's health, prostate cancer awareness, and twin-twin transfusion syndrome (TTTS).
 Navy blue is used to represent chronic fatigue syndrome (CFS), Epstein-Barr virus, and restless leg syndrome.
 Royal blue is used to promote awareness of child abuse, and pale blue signifies achalasia awareness.

-Purple Wristbands
+Purple awareness Wristbands

 - Another commonly used color for raising awareness is purple.
 It can represent ADHD, chronic and acute pain, cystic fibrosis (CF), thyroid cancer, and trisomy 18.